jvoisin/fortify-headers/README.md

 - It has a [comprehensive suite of tests](https://github.com/jvoisin/fortify-headers/tree/master/tests), running both on Clang and on GCC for every commit, with [significant coverage](https://jvoisin.github.io/fortify-headers/)
+- Defining `USE_NATIVE_CHK` will make use of compiler-provided builtin `_chk` functions, which might be a bit better in term of diagnostics, but won't necesarily provide the same amount of security checks.

 # Sample usage